late347/ticTacToeMCTS/README.md

 # ticTacToeMCTS
-python mcts algorithm with tictactoe
+python mcts algorithm with tictactoe (monte carlo tree search) -uses anytree library

 It's possible the algorithm is a little bit flawed, since the decision results are not very good for the AI's decisions.